Italian Easter Bread(eggless)

 - If you prefer more glace icing, just double the icing sugar and milk.
 For a more thicker glace, add only 1 tbsp of milk.

-- If you want to add an egg to the dough, then you may need a bit more flour to knead the dough.
+- If you want to add an egg to the dough, then you should reduce the amount of milk used.

 - If you want to use real eggs on top then make sure the dent in the middle is slightly bigger before baking the buns.
-I would use ready boiled coloured eggs to place on the buns after baking.
+For real colored eggs, dip hard boiled eggs in ½ cup hot water with food colour and 1tsp vinegar.
+Leave the egg for 3-5 minutes and remove.

 - Use the dough to bake it into normal buns or a loaf.
 Delicious for any tea time party.